deckhouse/deckhouse/modules/021-cni-cilium/docs/internal/CONNECTIVITY_TESTS.md

 Problems with using this mode:

-- It is not possible to access nodes (curl, ping) from the pod network using external ip addresses of nodes (except node where is pod is located).
+- It is impossible to access nodes (curl, ping) from the Pod network using external IP addresses of nodes (except the node where the Pod is located).

 An example of the results of the connectivity tests: